thomasloven/lovelace-fullykiosk/README.md

 Lovelace plugin for use with
 [Fully Kiosk Browser](https://www.ozerov.de/fully-kiosk-browser/).

-Allows home-assistant to
+This enables home-assistant to monitor and controll te screen of an android device currently viewing your lovelace UI.
+It can also lets you add a sensor for motion in front of the camera of the device as well as battery and charging status.

 ## Installation

-1. Copy `lovelace-fullykiosk.js` to `<ha config>/www/lovelace-fullykiosk.js`
+1. Copy [`lovelace-fullykiosk.js`](https://raw.githubusercontent.com/thomasloven/lovelace-fullykiosk/master/lovelace-fullykiosk.js) to `<ha config>/www/lovelace-fullykiosk.js`

 2. Add a `light` and `binary_sensor` to your home-assistant config